TheNorthFeng/DisableInteraction/README.md

 What if your players are always playing pranks?
 Use this plug-in to control them Let them give in to you, not a prank!
 Function introduction:

-There are 15 events that can control players
+	There are 15 events that can control players:
 		-Go to bed
 		-Chat
 		-Use command
 		-Drop items
 		-Edit books and pens
 		-Use fishing rod
 		-Change game mode
 		-Interact with objects or air
 		-Use items
 		-Hand held items
 		-Kick out the server
 		-Move
 		-Use scissors
 		-Fly
 		-Untie the tether

 be careful:
 	This plugin is for entertainment only.
 The author is not responsible for the consequences caused by your use of this plugin

 简体中文
 # DisableInteraction